Schuldts/milkywire-interview-assignment/README.md

 # Reflections
 Here are some of my thoughts that I had while working with the case.
+I worked on the **backend** assignment.

 ## Testing:
 I made tests that made sure that the functions used by the “GET” endpoints of the API returned correct status codes.
 If I would have had more time then there are a lot of other testing I would have done.